 This social media tool is optimal for networking and sharing ideas.
-Having a well-crafted profile not only showcases your skills in a more comprehensive manner than can be included on a standard two-page resume, but it also demonstrates your tech savvy and social media skills, strongly desired across various career fields.
+Having a well-crafted profile not only showcases your skills in a more comprehensive manner than on a standard two-page resume, but it also demonstrates your tech savvy and social media skills, which are strongly desired across various career fields.
 Plus, you can create a custom URL that can be listed as a form of contact on your resume.
 Not sure where to start?
 Check out LinkedIn for Veterans.

 Simplify all of the training.

 While it is wonderful to have a litany of education and training that you acquired during your years of military service, the entire list will likely not fit within the confines of a standard, modern two-page civilian resume format.
-Sift through it all and list only the transferable trainings and remarkable awards.
+Sift through it all and list only the transferable skill sets and remarkable awards.
 If possible, also create a resume appendix of sorts that, if an employer asks for detailed information, you can provide in an aesthetic format that matches your resume.
-The PDFs and print transcripts provided by military branches are often unreadable by those not familiar with the military, so a more concise list of all completed trainings will highlight your talents, yet not bog readers down with unneeded details.
+The PDFs and print transcripts provided by military branches are often unreadable by those not familiar with the military, so a more concise list of all completed trainings will highlight your talents without bogging readers down with unnecessary details.

 Consider a professional resume rewrite.

-There are resume services out there to help you and guide you in developing a brand-new civilian resume and cover letter that you’ll feel confident using when applying to post-military positions.
-The benefit of a professional resume writer’s expertise is invaluable to the many clients they serve, so take some time and research the many products and services offered by a professional resume-writing firm; some even offer content development services for the important and aforementioned LinkedIn profiles.
+There are resume services out there to help you and guide you in developing a brand-new civilian resume and cover letter that you'll feel confident using when applying to post-military positions.
+The benefit of a professional resume writer's expertise is invaluable to the many clients they serve, so take some time and research the many products and services offered by a professional resume-writing firm; some like TopResume even offer content development services for your LinkedIn profile.